PdxCodeGuild/Full-Stack-Day-Class/notes/stylelocations.md

 # Style Locations
-You can specify style in _three_ places in your HTML.
+You can specify CSS in _three_ places in your HTML.

 ## Linked Style
 You can give the path to a separate CSS file to be included in your header.